Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 By fostering a space for alternative music, the club also acted as a catalyst for local bands who were just coming up in the scene.
 Liverpool (Merseyside) bands like Dead or Alive, Echo & the Bunnymen and Orchestral Manoeuvres in the Dark, The Mighty Wah helped launched their budding careers with early, gigs at Eric’s.

 Eric’s became the epicentre for Liverpool’s musical sub-cultures, with a vast array of diverse musical content – Split Enz (Pre-Crowded House), The Damned, Magazine, Rich Kids, Ian Brodie, The Specials, The Stranglers, Ultravox, Wire, XTC, X-Ray Spex, Elvis Costello, Buzzcocks, Generation X, Wire, Simple Minds, Nightmare in Wax, The Pirates, Eddie and the Hot-rods, The Beat, Gang of Four, The Fall, Psychedelic Furs, The Cure, Tom Robinson Band, Killing Joke and early gigs by New Order and Mick Hucknall (pre Simply Red).
-Not to mention the rock old-timers like Steve Hillage, Van der Graaf Generator, B.B.
+Not to mention rock old-timers like Steve Hillage, Van der Graaf Generator, B.B.
 King, Stiff Little Fingers, Stanley Clark, The Pretenders and many reggae artists such as Steel Pulse, Prince Far I and Inner Circle, all appearing on the Eric’s eclectic bill at some point.

 The Swinging Apple

 The Apple seemed like a natural progression, out with the old, in with the new?
-We had began to feel old in Eric’s and we were always looking for new places to gig.
+We had begun to feel old in Eric’s and we were always looking for new places to gig.
 With the Apple, we got in early, staking our claim.
 We were evolving, changing as a band, experimenting with image, visuals, clothes, trying to be more theatrical, sophisticated, moving away from out and out Punk.
 We were never an authentic punk band, we exploited a ‘time’ but truthfully, we were better than that, better than Punk.
 Our songs, the band (musicality) suited this latest evolution, and ‘The Apple’ worked better than Eric’s did.
 That and the fact that every man, his dog with a guitar was now competing for gigs at Eric’s.

-Not long before Eric’s closed, we were playing a gig at the Apple, The Clash were also playing, at Eric’s same night.
+Not long before Eric’s closed, we were playing a gig at the Apple, The Clash were also playing Liverpool, at Eric’s same night.
 We were on stage, first set.
 Joe Strummer and a small entourage arrived.
 We continued playing, clearly chuffed to bits.
 It is more likely that he wanted to check out the latest hip punk venue in Liverpool rather than come see ‘Fun’ play but who gives a fuck, Joe Strummer is watching me, my band play live?

 We finished our first set and Joe met us off the stage, he was really enthusiastic about ‘our band’ our performance, our songs.
 We were overjoyed so we negotiated for Joe to get up with us, second set and we played three songs together.